Our verdict

 Lateral stability test

-The oz / 425g feels extremely well-planted as we shift our weight from side to side in the boot.
+The Who should NOT buy feels extremely well-planted as we shift our weight from side to side in the boot.
 There was no hint of rolling or imbalance, even when carrying a heavy backpack.
-This is no doubt a result of the oz / 425g's firm midsole and its two rigid shanks.
+This is no doubt a result of the Who should NOT buy's firm midsole and its two rigid shanks.

 Torsional rigidity

-Despite the presence of these shanks, the oz / 425g only put up a moderate amount of resistance as we bent and twisted the shoe in our manual assessment, leading us to give it a torsional rigidity score of 3 out of 5.
+Despite the presence of these shanks, the Who should NOT buy only put up a moderate amount of resistance as we bent and twisted the shoe in our manual assessment, leading us to give it a torsional rigidity score of 3 out of 5.

 This presents a healthy balance of stability and natural movement as the boot allows for some lateral movement of the foot while mitigating excessive rolling.